-Action: Officer to action:

-To bring a further report back to the Committee addressing each of the following comments: HR Business Partner

-Query as to whether the third bullet point of

-paragraph 2.1 of the policy ("our Equality

-Objectives"), and the second bullet point of

-paragraph 2.5 ("As a Community Leader")

-should also include Guildford.

-Request to see the terms of reference of the

-Corporate Equality Group.

-Insufficient reference to disabilities in the

-policy and action plan, which lacked

-Action: Officer to action:

-ambition, and a request that this be

-addressed and brought back to the

-Committee.

-It was felt that councillors, as well as staff,

-should be encouraged to use personal

-pronouns in email signatures (see action 4.1

-in the action plan).
+Action: Officer to action: To bring a further report back to the Committee addressing each of the following comments: Query as to whether the third bullet point of paragraph 2.1 of the policy ("our Equality Objectives"), and the second bullet point of paragraph 2.5 ("As a Community Leader") should also include Guildford.
+Request to see the terms of reference of the Corporate Equality Group.
+Insufficient reference to disabilities in the policy and action plan, which lacked ambition, and a request that this be addressed and brought back to the Officer to action: HR Business Partner Committee.
+It was felt that councillors, as well as staff, should be encouraged to use personal pronouns in email signatures (see action 4.1 in the action plan).